Influenza in New Zealand

 District Employees

 One of the Influenza Programme goals is that 80 percent of New Zealand’s district health care workers are immunised against Influenza each year.
-As with previous years, districts are running influenza vaccination programmes for their staff.
+As with previous years, districts will be running influenza vaccination programmes for their staff.
 Please contact your Occupational Health and Wellbeing Service for details.

 Non-Health New Zealand Employed Health and Disability Workers